Polymer Clay Bead Grid Tutorial: Cross-Stitch Pixel Patterns

 The base needs to grab beads without swallowing them.
 That window is narrower than it sounds.

-Roll the base color to about 2 to 3 millimeters thick, lay it on the glass over the grid, and let it rest for around 10 minutes.
-A freshly conditioned slab is too soft and lets beads sink at different depths depending on placement pressure.
-A slab that has rested for an hour or more is too firm and the beads pop off after a light press.
+Roll the base color into an even slab, lay it on the glass over the grid, and let it rest briefly.
+A freshly conditioned slab can be too soft and let beads sink at different depths depending on placement pressure.
+A slab that has rested too long can become too firm, making beads pop off after a light press.

 Test on a corner of the slab before committing the full grid.
 Press one bead in lightly.
 If it bonds and stays at the same height as a fingertip-test bead pressed elsewhere on the slab, the softness is right.
 If it sinks unevenly or bounces back, adjust the rest time and try again.